Structural Engineer Costs

 Building an Extension

-Before having an extension built, a structural engineer will assess the structure of the property, which will help them draw up their design plans.
+Before the work starts on building a house extension, a structural engineer will charge between £400 to £2,000 to assess the structure of the property, which will help them draw up their design plans.

 They will then draw up plans and lay out the structural calculations for the roof, the first floor, and walls to ensure the extension will be structurally sound and meets building regulations.